 7. The MCPTT client 1 and MCPTT client 2 respond to the group call release request by sending a group call release response.

 8. A group-broadcast group call request is sent to both the MCPTT client 1 and the MCPTT client 2.
 The request may contain the functional alias of the calling party.
+If location information was included in the group-broadcast group call request, the MCPTT server checks the privacy policy of the MCPTT user 3 to decide if the location information of MCPTT client 3 can be provided to other users on the call (refer to Annex A.3 "Authorisation to provide location information to other MCPTT users on a call when talking").

 9. MCPTT client 1 and MCPTT client 2 notify their users of the incoming group-broadcast group call.
 The functional alias of the calling party, if available, is presented to the users.